11 of the best Charles Dickens books (for every type of reader)

 One of England’s best-loved authors, Charles Dickens was a prolific writer.
 If you’re unsure where to start with his many novels, travel books and short stories, here’s our guide to the best Charles Dickens’ books for every type of reader.

-Charles Dickens' books are an important part of our literary heritage, and Dickens is one of the most beloved English writers of all time. remembered as one of the great chroniclers of Victorian life, his brilliant wit and rich narratives brought him incomparable fame in the literary world, both in his own time and in ours.
+Charles Dickens' books are an important part of Britain's literary heritage, and Dickens is one of the most beloved English writers of all time.
+Remembered as one of the great chroniclers of Victorian life, his brilliant wit and rich narratives brought him incomparable fame in the literary world, both in his own time and in ours.

 The best Charles Dickens novel for crime fiction fans